Carolina Music Festivals is a comprehensive calendar and guide to multi-act, daylong or multiple-day music festivals in North Carolina.

 Free admission.

-October 16 - 20 Bluegrass Island Festival - Manteo
+October 16 - 18 Bluegrass Island Music Festival - Manteo

 Artists

-October 17 - 20 The LEAF - Black Mountain
+October 16 - 19 LEAF Global Arts Festival - Black Mountain

 The semiannual LEAF - Lake Eden Arts Festival - embraces world music, new ageism and the outdoors (see May schedule).
 The weekend includes a lot of activities, especially for kids, and it's held at a mountain camp well-appointed for weekend festivals.
+The 2024 festival was canceled due to damage from Hurricane Helene.
 Click on the photo for more information.

 Artists